CodeMaster7000/Snowman/README.md

 # Snowman
-A Snowman coded in pure CSS, celebrating winter!
+A snowman coded in HTMl and CSS, celebrating the winter!
 Have fun and watch this "cold" animation (Brrr!) in the comfort of your home!